prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 </details>
 <p></p>

 If your bidding server supports multiple currencies, please be sure to pass it the `request.cur` field.
 If your bidding server only ever bids in a single currency, such as USD or EUR, that's fine.
-Prebid Server will convert your bid to the request currency if you include it in the bid response, otherwise we assume its USD and conversion will not occur correctly.
+Prebid Server will convert your bid to the request currency if you include it in the bid response, otherwise we assume USD and conversion will not occur correctly.

-Please ensure you forward the bid floor (`request.imp[].bidfloor`) and bid floor currency (`request.imp[].bidfloorcur`) to your bidding server and enforce it.
-You'll soon have access to currency conversion helpers methods if your endpoint only supports floors in a single currency.
+Please ensure you forward the bid floor (`request.imp[].bidfloor`) and bid floor currency (`request.imp[].bidfloorcur`) values to your bidding server for enforcement.
+You'll soon have access to currency conversion helper methods if your endpoint only supports floors in a single currency.

 There are a several values of a bid that publishers expect to be populated.
 Some are defined by the OpenRTB 2.5 specification and some are defined by Prebid conventions.